 This parable ought to be eye-opening for everyone, especially the religious.

-Is it eternity in Hell that this passage is suggesting?
-Do those who practice empty religiosity burn in the underworld with the wicked, the devil, and the fallen angels?
-What in the world is this passage telling us about God’s punishment?
+Is this passage suggesting that the “eternal fire” is an eternity in hell?
+Do those who practice empty religiosity and ignore the cause of the stranger, the naked, the sick, and the imprisoned burn in the underworld with the wicked, the devil, and the fallen angels?
+Based upon what we know about the nature and character of God, is this “eternal fire” a retributive punishment, or could it be a refining fire that leads to the restoration of a person?
 Is Jesus really the “Great Theologian of Hell” or the “Great Restorer of All?”

 In HELL 9, we will look at how a better understanding of Gehenna will help us understand, not what is typically translated as and believed to be, everlasting punishment, but something entirely different with the hope of restoration at its very heart.